Toyota Prius Plug-In (2016-2022) reliability & safety rating

 All Prius Plug-ins get Toyota’s Safety Sense package as standard, which includes collision warning with pedestrian detection, lane-departure warning, lane-keeping assistance, traffic-sign recognition, adaptive cruise control, autonomous braking, blind-spot monitoring, rear cross-traffic alert and seven airbags.
 Given it shares its body with the standard Prius, it also scores a full five-star Euro NCAP crash-test rating, which was originally awarded in 2016 and maintained at the latest annual review, conducted in April 2020.

 In This Review

 - 1VerdictThe Prius Plug-In is very efficient, good to drive and comfortable - but not as convincing as the regular version of the car

 - 2Range, MPG, CO2 & chargingThe Toyota Prius Plug-in offers a competitive electric range and easy charging.
 The petrol engine reduces range anxiety for longer journeys, too

 - 3Running costs & insuranceThe electric element of Toyota Prius Plug-In helps keep petrol use to a minimum and means it'll be super-cheap to run

 - 4Performance, engine & driveThe Toyota Prius Plug-In won't set your pulse racing, but performance is adequate and refinement good

 - 5Interior, dashboard & comfortThe Toyota Prius Plug-in Hybrid has some fairly major flaws inside the cabin compared with its main rivals

-- 7Reliability & safety rating - currently readingStrong standard safety tech makes the Toyota Prius Plug-in Hybrid a great candidate for family transport
+- 7Reliability & safety rating - currently readingStrong standard safety technology makes the Toyota Prius Plug-in Hybrid a great candidate for family transport